rothgar/justingarrison.com/content/blog/ec2-instances.md

 ---
 author: "Justin Garrison"
-title: "Amazon EC2 naming explained"
+title: "Amazon EC2 names explained"
 date: 2023-02-06
 draft: true
 description: "Decoding EC2 instance type names to understand the which is best for you."